HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

 GradientTape tape = new();
 var x = tape.CreateVariable(1.23);
 ```
 We also have to pass in an initial value—the point at which the gradients are calculated—to the variable creation method.
-If we wanted to multiple variables, we can simply write
+If we want to track multiple variables, we can simply write
 ```csharp
 GradientTape tape = new();
 var x = tape.CreateVariable(1.23);